astropy/astropy/docs/table/index.rst

   >>> t[1]['a']    # Column 'a' of row 1
   4

-You can retrieve a subset of a table by rows (using a slice) or by columns (using column names), where the subset is returned as a new table::
+You can retrieve a subset of a table by rows (using a :class:`slice`) or by columns (using column names), where the subset is returned as a new table::

   >>> print(t[0:2])      # Table object with rows 0 and 1